learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 ## Keyword Arguments

 Keyword arguments are a special way of passing arguments into a method.
-They behave like hashes, pairing a key that functions as the argument name, with it's value.
+They behave like hashes, pairing a key that functions as the argument name, with its value.
 Let's walk through it together and refactor our `happy_birthday` method:

 ```ruby
 def happy_birthday(name: "Beyonce", current_age: 31)